muldjord/skyscraper/README.md

 One of Skyscraper's most powerful features is the resource cache.
 It's important to understand how this works in order to use Skyscraper to its full potential.
 Read more about it [here](docs/CACHE.md).

 ### Custom data import
-I addition to allowing scraping from locally cached resources, Skyscraper also allows you to import your own data into the resource cache with the `-s import` scraping module which in turn allows you to scrape your roms with the data.
+I addition to allowing scraping from locally cached resources, Skyscraper also allows you to import your own data into the resource cache with the `-s import` scraping module.
 Read more about how this works [here](docs/IMPORT.md).

 ### Artwork look and effects
 Check the full artwork documentation [here](docs/ARTWORK.md)